kubernetes-sigs/prow/site/content/en/docs/components/pod-utilities/entrypoint.md

 ---
-title: "prow/cmd/entrypoint/README.md"
+title: "entrypoint"
+weight: 10
+description: >

 ---

-# `entrypoint`

 `entrypoint` wraps a process and records its output to `stdout` and `stderr` as well as its exit code, recording both to disk.
 The utility will exit with a non-zero exit code if the wrapped process fails or if the utility has a fatal error.

-This utility is intended to be used with [`sidecar`](https://github.com/kubernetes/test-infra/tree/master/prow/cmd/sidecar/README.md), which will watch the files written by this utility and report on the status of the wrapped process.
+This utility is intended to be used with [`sidecar`](/docs/components/pod-utilities/sidecar/), which will watch the files written by this utility and report on the status of the wrapped process.

 `entrypoint` can be configured by either passing in flags or by specifying a full set of options